Andr3wcr0z/learning-projects/README.md

 # learning-projects
-Where I learn to code with different programming languages I lowkey don't know what I'm doing
+Where I learn to code with different programming languages

+I actually don't know what I'm doing (but, shhhh, don't tell nobody)